vprusso/toqito/docs/intro_tutorial.rst

 where :math:`|| \cdot ||_1` denotes the trace norm.

-The fidelity fucntion yields a value between :math:`0` and :math:`1`, with :math:`0` representing the scenarion where :math:`\rho` and :math:`\sigma` are as different as can be and where a value of :math:`1` indicates a scenario where :math:`\rho` and :math:`\sigma` are identical.
+The fidelity function yields a value between :math:`0` and :math:`1`, with :math:`0` representing the scenario where :math:`\rho` and :math:`\sigma` are as different as can be and where a value of :math:`1` indicates a scenario where :math:`\rho` and :math:`\sigma` are identical.

-Let us consider an example in :code:`toqito` where we wish to calculate the fidelity function between quantum states that happen to be identitcal.
+Let us consider an example in :code:`toqito` where we wish to calculate the fidelity function between quantum states that happen to be identical.

 .. code-block:: python